-MaryKay Maley, DNP, is the director of the RN-BSN online completion program and an assistant clinical professor in the College of Nursing and Health Profession., She received a diploma in nursing from Frankford Hospital School of Nursing, a BSN from LaSalle University, MSN from the University of Medicine and Dentistry of New Jersey and a DNP from the University of Miami.
+MaryKay Maley, DNP, is the director of the RN-BSN online completion program and an associate clinical professor in the College of Nursing and Health Profession., She received a diploma in nursing from Frankford Hospital School of Nursing, a BSN from LaSalle University, MSN from the University of Medicine and Dentistry of New Jersey and a DNP from the University of Miami.

 Maley is certified as a family nurse practitioner and a faith community nurse by American Nurses Credentialing Center.
 She is also an approved educator for the Faith Community Nurse Foundations Course.
 Maley is co-founder of Drexel’s Daylight Café, a memory café for individuals with cognitive impairment, as well as the founder and current director of the Health Ministry at St. Theresa of Calcutta Parish in Collingswood.
 Maley is a co-founder of Collingswood Cares, an organization that responds to the needs of the residents of Collingswood, especially chronically and terminally ill children and individuals recently affected by COVID-19.
 She is a fellow of the American Association of College of Nursing 2020 Cohort of Elevating Leaders in Academic Nursing (ELAN) program.